fenago/data-science/lab_guides/Lab_8.md

 Caption: Average precisions for all folds

-We can see from the output that `k = 5` is the best hyperparameterization found, with a mean precision score of roughly 94%.
-Increasing `k` to `7` didn\'t significantly improve performance.
-It is important to note that the only parameter we are changing here is k and that each time the k-NN estimator is initialized, it is done with the remaining hyperparameters set to their default values.

-To make this point clear, we can run the same loop, this time just printing the hyperparameterization that will be tried:
+We can run the same loop, this time just printing the hyperparameterization that will be tried:

 ```